dev7355608/perfect-vision/README.md

 ### Monochrome Special Effects

 If enabled, FXMaster's and Token Magic FX's special effects are affected by monochrome vision.
 Otherwise, they are not.
+Special effects attached to tokens are only affected by this setting if *Monochrome Token Icons* is enabled as well.